How to Obtain a Patent: Everything You Need to Know

 At the same time, even the most thorough patent search doesn't guarantee a clear path.
-In fact, most patent searches only offer 80% confidence that they are comprehensive.
-To reach 100% would simply be cost prohibitive, potentially reaching millions of dollars to confirm the results to such a high degree.
+In fact, most patent searches only offer 80 percent confidence that they are comprehensive.
+To reach 100 percent would simply be cost prohibitive, potentially reaching millions of dollars to confirm the results to such a high degree.

 Plus, any invention from a patent application that was initially filed in the last year and a half are by law not published -- so you wouldn't be able to find them anyway.
 An absolutely comprehensive patent search is not only unrealistic, it's also impossible.

 Still, you can still perform a fair amount of due diligence and use that information to better inform your patent application process and what innovations have already been created.
 You need this information so you can position your own invention as unique.

 You can certainly start off with your own preliminary research, but it's better to work with a professional searcher when you're seriously preparing your patent application.
 These experts typically work directly with a patent attorney and can very realistically find more results (including pending applications) than if you did it all on your own.

 For these services, you can expect to pay anywhere between $1,000 and $3,000, which includes the professional search and a written opinion from an attorney.
 The variables include: